 The program consists of four core classes (10 credits) and a minimum of ten elective credits.
 The health education minor is open to students of all majors.

-A minimum of 10 Credits from the following list:|
+|Select a minimum of 10 credits from the following list:|